samuelstevens/gordian-coding-challenge/README.md

 npm install
 ```

+Firefox is required to run the browser automation tool.
+It is entirely free and can be downloaded [here](https://www.mozilla.org/en-US/firefox/new/).

 ## Running the Program

 The wrapper file requires command line arguments to run properly, and in a specific order.